skipcheru/bc-11-kanban_console/README.md

 ### `list` command
 The list command allows a user to see all tasks currently doing, tasks completed and all the todo tasks.
 To do this, use the following command with either todo, all, doing or done:

+To view task in todo section use `list todo`.
+Example:

 ```
 (KanBan Console) list todo